mauriciojost/dotfiles/modules/intellij/README.md

 4. Go to Vim Emulation (Ctrl-Shift-A and choose Vim Emulation) and for Ctrl+O and Ctrl+I choose IDE.
 5. Restart Intellij.

+There are keymaps that may conflict between Intellij and the Vim plugin:

+Settings -> Editor -> Vim -> ...

+They should be automatically configured thanks to .ideavimrc

-Then you should have a very good keymap working ;)
+You should have a very good keymap working ;)

 ## Use reniced